 Telestream to Unveil Next-Generation Content Management Solution at NAB

-Seamlessly manages content across an organization’s entire storage ecosystem, including cloud and on-prem storage

-Nevada City, California, March 28, 2023 – At NAB 2023, on booth W1501, Telestream®, the global leader in workflow automation, media processing, video quality monitoring, and test and synchronization solutions for the production and distribution of video, today announced Telestream Content Manager™.
+At NAB 2023, on booth W1501, Telestream, the global leader in workflow automation, media processing, video quality monitoring, and test and synchronization solutions for the production and distribution of video, today announced Telestream Content Manager™.
 The next-generation solution provides a single point of access for content across an organization’s entire storage ecosystem, including cloud and on-prem storage.

 Built on the DIVA Core technology, Telestream Content Manager is tightly integrated with the Telestream workflow orchestration tools, as well as supporting all major MAM, PAM, and automation systems.